chrisclarke01/ultimate-lineup-picker/README.md

 ## Planned Improvements

-- [ ] Check all sports books until data is found, instead of only checking the first
 - [ ] Add error for backend to handle crashes/issues/missing API data during processing
 - [ ] Add ability to automatically check the position, team, and upcoming opponent of each entered player